-PVC is a popular material for compressed air system piping as it is a cheap, versatile and easy to install.
+PVC is a popular material for compressed air system piping as it is cheap, versatile, and easy to install.
 PVC is also being used by people at home to create their own air tanks for their air compressors.

 This page will present to you some demonstrations on how to create a PVC air tank and then more importantly, the dangers of doing so.